-Saving for the future and paying for the now is crucial for your financial security.
+Regardless of which takes a higher priority at the moment, both saving for the future and paying for the now is crucial for your financial security.

 So, if you’re struggling with high-interest credit card debt, it might be best to focus on decreasing that debt first.
 If your debt is manageable, it might make sense to start planning for tomorrow, especially if you have an employer that can back you up.

 Get Help Planning for Your Future with Minster Bank

 Take a good look at your finances, your budget and employee benefits to discover what the best course of action is for a healthy financial present and future.